huggingface/transformers/examples/research_projects/codeparrot/README.md

 # CodeParrot 🦜

 ## What is this about?
 This is an open-source effort to train and evaluate code generation models.
-Codeparrot is a GPT-2 model trained from scratch on Python code.
+CodeParrot 🦜 is a GPT-2 model trained from scratch on Python code.

 ## Installation
 ```bash